Yes, they’re still in session: Virginia lawmakers meet, but no deal yet on a state budget

 “The supposed purpose of the special session was to deal with the budget and that wasn’t even brought up for a vote until day 46,” said Sen. Ryan T. McDougle (R-Hanover), who is GOP caucus chairman.

-“In my opinion it’s misplaced priorities,” said Del.
-Jason Miyares (R-Virginia Beach).
-“You have a certain level of inexperience on the other side of the aisle that has only dealt with ideas and not reality … The nitty-gritty of legislating can be difficult.”
+“In my opinion, it’s misplaced priorities,” said Del.
+Jason S. Miyares (R-Virginia Beach).
+“You have a certain level of inexperience on the other side of the aisle that has only dealt with ideas and not reality. . . .
+The nitty-gritty of legislating can be difficult.”

 Democrats say the times demanded broader action.
 Gov. Ralph Northam (D), who called the special budget session, urged lawmakers to also take up pandemic relief and police oversight.